b9Joker108/sssdir/README.md

 metrics and dynamic algorithms of frequency and recency, of directories accessed.
 I didn't produce a bug-free implementation or prototype, and parked it, due to frustration in my own ineptitude and incapacity.
-Now, I find tale tell and mention, of exactly that functionality, which has been realised by agkozak with the Zsh plugin, namely the Zsh-z plugin *giggle*.
+Now, I find tale tell and mention, of exactly that functionality, which has been realised by agkozak with the Zsh language, namely the Zsh-z plugin *giggle*.
 How wonderful!
 Now, I can peak under the hood, and study the logical and workable Zsh language logic, syntax and solution in its shell implementation.